yourgirlcodes/SoccerTeams/README.md

 - styled-components
 - @testing-library/react and react-dom/test-utils for some tests
 - RESTful API
+-local storage to remember the user's favorited teams

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses the following API: